Glamour photography is something you’ve seen many times, but you probably didn’t know that’s what it was.

 Also, if you’re doing a full-body portrait then you have to consider many elements.
 It’s important to enhance lines and curves, which can be helped with the use of high heels.

-Study some poses in advance to direct your model.
+Study some fashionable poses in magazines and on social media in advance, which you can use to direct your model.
 You can also ask her to contribute with poses she already knows.
-Remember to keep things well proportioned by choosing the right lens and angle of view.
+Remember to keep things well-proportioned by choosing the right lens and angle of view.

 As I mentioned before, every decision is made to support the physical beauty of the model.
 The composition of your image is no exception to this.